Trading ETF online

 - Short trading available – Benefit also when the market goes down.

-- Master your trading skills – High quality trading educational materials & daily market analysis.
+- Master your online trading skills – High quality trading educational materials & daily market analysis.

 - Best in class customer service – Multi-lingual live support.

 Some ETFs track the performance of a specific nation’s equity market.
 Examples are the MSCI Brazil Index Fund, MSCI South Korea Index Fund and others.
 ETFs also make it possible to invest in certain industry sectors.
 Examples offered by AvaTrade are the Dow-Jones U.S. Real Estate Index Fund and the Energy Select Sector SPDR.
 It is important to know that all ETFs are traded as CFDs.